ASAP (TV program): ASAP XV/ASAP Rocks/ASAP 2012 (2010–2015)

-2016–2018
+ASAP second decade (2016–2018)

-On January 3, 2016, for the first time in 13 years, the show retained the title ASAP alone.
-Thereafter, Jolina Magdangal and Luis Manzano became main hosts of the show along with Toni Gonzaga, Piolo Pascual and Sarah Geronimo.
+On January 3, 2016, for the second time in 13 years, the show retained the title ASAP alone.
+Thereafter, Jolina Magdangal and Luis Manzano became main hosts of the show.
+On January 10 of the same year, the show paid tribute to their erstwhile rival GMA Supershows Master Showman German Moreno who died two days prior.

 In February 2016, another singing contest grand winner from GMA Network, Jonalyn Viray transferred to ABS-CBN under the screen name Jona and officially joined the show.
 A few weeks later, ASAP moved to an earlier timeslot at 11:45 am, and extended its runtime to 2 hours and 45 minutes.
 Meanwhile, the comedy gag show Banana Sundae was transferred to a later timeslot at 2:30 pm.

-On May 15, 2016, ASAP launched two singing groups, the ASAP Birit Queens, composed of Jona Viray, Morissette, Klarisse de Guzman and Angeline Quinto and the ASAP Soul Sessions, composed of Jason Dy, Daryl Ong, Jay R, KZ Tandingan and Kyla.
+On May 15, 2016, ASAP launched two singing groups, the ASAP Birit Queens, an all-female vocal group composed of Jona Viray, Morissette, Klarisse de Guzman and Angeline Quinto and the ASAP Soul Sessions, a soul/R&B vocal group composed of Jason Dy, Daryl Ong, Jay R, KZ Tandingan and Kyla.
 However, both groups disbanded in late 2017 as part of the show's introduction of new segments that were more youthful.
 Two weeks later, the show celebrated the 25th anniversary of MMK with Charo Santos-Concio as a guest who paid tribute to its impact on Philippine television.

 Later, on July 3 of that year, the show instituted a new segment ASAPinoy, paying tribute to Filipino composers and singers which contributed to the success of Original Pilipino Music (OPM), with a special episode held at the Newport Performing Arts Theater.
 The show later welcomed Ogie Alcasid as a regular performer by October of the same year, after a few years of guest appearances.
 However, this segment ended in October 2018 with Ariel Rivera as the last artist to pay tribute to, followed by Rico J. Puno during the Himig Handog 2018 Finals after his death.

 On May 21, 2017, ASAP staged a special episode at the Smart Araneta Coliseum in celebration of Star Magic's 25th anniversary and was soon divided into two parts.
 The first part was staged live, while the second part (aired the following week) was pre-taped.

 In January 2018, ASAP replaced their existing segments with new segments including ASAP TLC: The Love Connection replacing ASAP LSS: Love Songs and Stories and adding ASAP RePlay Retro Playlist, honoring legendary international acts.
 On April 15 of that year, ASAP launched a dance segment titled ASAP MYX: The Maja-Yassi Xperience and a teen singing group called ASAP G! in June.